 We work with private landowners to grant permanent trail easements to ECTA.
 ECTA often maintains these trails at the landowners request, ensuring safety and protection of the resource.

 ECTA quickly responds to requests to clear and maintain over 450 miles of trails throughout our communities.
-We clear downed trees, fix holes and muddy areas, repair fencing, and mark trails.
+We clear downed trees, fix holes and muddy areas, mowing, and mark trails.

 ECTA completes major repair and construction projects each year.
 We spend over $35,000 annually on trail work, including clearing and constructing new trails, installing and repairing culverts, improving trail surfaces, and installing water flow devices to mitigate beaver impacts.

-ECTA has developed Trail Management Plans for 4 of the 6 towns we serve.
-These TMP’s allow us to manage trails throughout the town on a streamlined basis in order to save the town, landowners and ECTA money and time.
+ECTA has developed Trail Management Plans for the 6 towns we serve.
+These TMP’s allow us to manage trails throughout the town on a streamlined basis in order to save ECTA money and time.

 ECTA holds many athletic, educational, and social events throughout the year designed to promote the outdoors and to bring in funds for the organization.
-Our four major annual events are listed below.
+Our five major annual events are listed below.